Bills vs. Jaguars prediction, odds: 2026 Wild Card Weekend NFL picks by proven model

 How to make Bills vs. Jaguars picks

 SportsLine's model is going Under on the total, projecting 51 combined points.
-It also says one side of the spread hits in more than 50% of simulations.
+It also says one side of the spread has all of the value.
 You can only get the pick at SportsLine.

-So who wins Bills vs. Jaguars, and which side of the spread hits more than 50% of the time?
+So who wins Bills vs. Jaguars, and which side of the spread has all of the value?
 Visit SportsLine now to see which side of the Bills vs. Jaguars spread to jump on, all from the advanced model that finished up over $7,000 on its NFL picks since its inception, and find out.